product-os/jellyfish/README.md

 What this does is create a local beta package for `.libs/jellyfish-worker` using `npm pack` and then copies the resulting tarball into apps `packages` subdirectories.
 This triggers partial image rebuilds.
+Execute `npm run clean` to delete these tarballs when you no longer need them.

 ### Connecting to Postgres and Redis
 The Postgres and Redis services running on the Livepush device can be accessed with: